-300 MW Victorian Big Battery targets stronger grid and more renewable energy
+300 MW Victorian Big Battery boosts clean energy transition

-The 300 MW Victorian Big Battery near Geelong is on track to be one of the largest energy storage facilities in the world.
-It will provide a critical boost to the state’s grid security, drive down power prices and support more renewable energy.
+The 300 MW Victorian Big Battery near Geelong is one of the largest energy storage facilities in the world.
+By unlocking 250 MW of additional peak capacity, it will boost grid security, drive down power prices and support more renewable energy.

 The CEFC has invested $160 million to finance the design, construction and operation of the Victorian Big Battery (VBB), as part of its strategic focus on energy storage as a priority technology under the Technology Investment Roadmap.

-The project is a world-class example of how utility scale batteries can help electricity networks support a higher penetration of renewable energy, providing dispatchable resources to underpin the increasing share of clean energy expected to power Australia in years to come.
+The Victorian Big Battery is a world-class example of how utility scale batteries can help electricity networks support a higher penetration of renewable energy, providing dispatchable resources to underpin the increasing share of clean energy expected to power Australia in years to come.

 PWC analysis* found that the SIPS process would deliver benefits of more than $220 million to Victorian consumers in the next 11 years, including savings on power bills.
 If gross savings and AEMO costs for the battery are passed on to consumers, the Portland aluminium smelter would save about $1 million a year on its electricity bills, while the average Victorian industrial consumer could save about $280,000 a year.